Frequently Asked Questions

 A: We recommend arriving 20 to 30 minutes before the performance begins, so you have time to pick up your tickets, pre-order concessions, visit concessions, the gift shop and the restroom, and find your seat.
 If you are late, the house manager will seat you at his/her discretion.
 There are monitors in the lobby that will allow you to watch the action onstage if you are waiting to be seated.

-Q: Can I visit the museum and/or the Center when I come for a performance?
+Q: Can I visit the museum, Petersen House and/or the Center when I come for a performance?

 A: The Ford's Theatre Museum (located below the historic theatre) is open one hour before performance time and during intermission.
-Please note: Because of capacity limits in the museum, we cannot guarantee that all those with performance tickets will be able to visit the museum.
+Your performance ticket can also be used to visit the Petersen House before 5 p.m.
 Sometimes, Ford’s Theatre will have a special exhibition related to a performance in the Center for Education and Leadership (located across the street from the theatre).
 If the special exhibition is related to the performance, a performance ticket also includes access to the Center’s exhibits.
 Patrons with tickets to an evening performance can visit the Center exhibits beginning at 5:30 p.m.
 The Center remains open until 6:30 p.m.
 Matinee patrons can visit the Center’s exhibits before or after the performance.
 You can find out more about special exhibitions here.